spring-guides/tut-spring-security-and-angular-js/vanilla/README.md

 }
 ```

-The `@EnableRedisHttpSession` is provided by Spring Session, and Spring Boot supplies a redis connection (a URL and credentials can be configured using environment variables or configuration files).
+The `@EnableRedisHttpSession` annotation comes from Spring Session, and Spring Boot supplies a redis connection (a URL and credentials can be configured using environment variables or configuration files).

 With that 1 line of code in place and a Redis server running on localhost you can run the UI application, login with some valid user credentials, and the session data (the authentication and CSRF token) will be stored in redis.